Connect with Family Law Attorneys

 9. Different Visions for the Future

-Sometimes people simply grow apart.
+Sometimes, people simply grow apart.
 You may have started your marriage wanting the same thing.
 Over time, you may have developed new dreams that your spouse doesn’t share.
 When you think about your ideal future, is your spouse there?
+If not, you might consider whether you want to compromise on the type of life you want to live.

 10. Lack of Emotional or Physical Support

 If your spouse doesn’t offer you the type of support you need, it’s a big warning sign that the marriage is over.
 This might include simply being there to hear about your day and offer advice.
 It might include being interested in what you do professionally or your hobbies.
+This also includes physical support if you get sick or need some form of physical help, temporarily or permanently.
+This type of support is the whole reason why people want to be in committed relationships.
+Without it, there may not be much point to continuing a marriage.

 11. Emotional Cheating

+If you or your spouse is carrying on a flirtation with another person or even a mental affair, that’s a good sign that the marriage is in trouble.
+Emotional cheating is often just as detrimental as the physical act.
 People can enter into emotional cheating when their marriage is no longer giving them the validation or interest that they need.
 With people connecting on social media, through texts, and in various ways through technology, emotional cheating has become far more common.

 12. Physical Cheating

-In a lot of cases, the physical act of cheating might be the last step toward divorce.
-This depends on the type of a person it is.
+Extramarital affairs have always been a big reason for divorce.
+Many couples can work through this with a licensed marriage counselor or therapist.
+If your partner cheated, this may be the last step toward divorce.
+However, this depends on the type of person it is.
 Some people are chronic cheaters.
 It has less to do with their relationship than it has to do with their self-esteem.
+For people who are not routine cheaters, the act of finding someone else could mean that they’ve emotionally left the marriage.

 13. Controlling or Emotional Abuse

-The truth is that controlling behavior and emotional abuse are just as damaging as physical abuse.
-They are also warning signs that the abuse can escalate.
+Emotional abuse is prevalent, and many people don’t even truly realize that they’re suffering from abuse.
+The truth is that controlling behavior and emotional abuse are just as damaging as physical abuse and are also warning signs that the abuse can escalate.

-Often these issues are not fixable.
+Often, an abusive relationship is not fixable.
 A narcissist, for example, would be the type of person to level this kind of abuse.
 The abuser would need professional help or serious therapy before they might even think to change if they even wanted to do that.

 14. Physical Abuse

+Physical abuse is a deal-breaker.
+If your spouse has physically assaulted you or your children, it’s important to get help immediately.
 This type of unhealthy relationship can damage your children and lead to severe danger for everyone involved.
 Contact the National Domestic Violence Hotline for more information.

 If you’ve tried marriage counseling and other ways to improve the marriage but are unhappy, it may be time to file for divorce.